Credit: ra2studio / iStock

 “I was impressed by how quickly the AI, with just a few details, generated recommendations for everything from market-sizing (TAM) to lifetime customer value models,” Van Cleave said in an email.
 “Having a high-quality rough draft means founders, whether new or experienced, can execute and fundraise faster.”

-And for those entrepreneurs who might already have an idea and be well on their way through the 24-step process, the tool can be useful for them, too, Aulet said.
+The JetPacks can also help entrepreneurs who might already have an idea and be well on their way through the 24-step process.
 For example, they might want insights and quotes about how their company can improve its performance or determine whether there’s a better market to be targeting.

 “Our goal is to lift the field of entrepreneurship, and a tool like this would allow more people to be entrepreneurs, and be better entrepreneurs,” Aulet said.